SUN Focal Point

 SUN Government Focal Point, Juan Pablo Silva, Vice Minister of Policy and Social Evaluation in the Ministry of Development and Social Inclusion, discusses progress and opportunities for the future of his country through Scaling Up Nutrition

-The national “Grow” (CRECER) strategy, led by the Ministry for Development and Social Inclusion (MIDIS) started in 2007 and established a system of geographical targeting of interventions and coordination across programs to fight malnutrition, and acts as the common results framework for nutrition.
-The Ministry of Development and Social Inclusion has built upon its Growth Strategy and established the ‘Inclusive Growth’ Strategy (CRECER PARA INCLUIR) to further emphasize the social inclusion component of the original strategy.
-Five major social programs under CRECER PARA INCLUIR along with the Comprehensive Health Insurance System together are the main vehicles for addressing child malnutrition.
-These are complemented by programs focusing on food security and water, and sanitation and hygiene (WASH).
+The national “Grow” (CRECER) strategy, led by the Ministry for Development and Social Inclusion (MIDIS) started in 2007 and established a system of geographical targeting of interventions and coordination across programmes to fight malnutrition, and acts as the common results framework for nutrition.
+The Ministry of Development and Social Inclusion has built upon its Growth Strategy and established the ‘Inclusive Growth’ Strategy (CRECER PARA INCLUIR) to further emphasise the social inclusion component of the original strategy.
+Five major social programmes under CRECER PARA INCLUIR along with the Comprehensive Health Insurance System together are the main vehicles for addressing child malnutrition.
+These are complemented by programmes focusing on food security and water, and sanitation and hygiene (WASH).

 An annual budget of USD 1.1 billion for nutrition has been allocated by the government.
 In addition, there is a multi-annual budgetary commitment to increase or at least maintain the financial resources associated to reduce and prevent children´s chronic malnutrition.